 In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting.
 This update simplifies several aspects of the accounting for employee share-based payment transactions for both public and nonpublic entities, including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 The Company adopted the provisions of this update at the beginning of fiscal year 2017, with the statement of cash flows classifications applied retrospectively.
 Accordingly, cash paid for shares redeemed for taxes of \$13,039 and \$11,589 was reclassed to financing activities from operating activities for the year ended December 31, 2016 and 2015, respectively.
-Additionally, excess tax benefits are now classified with other tax flows as an operating activity with \$4,697 and \$5,690 reclassified from financing activities for the year ended December 31, 2016 and 2015, respectively.
+Additionally, excess tax benefits are now classified with other tax flows as an operating activities for the year ended December 31, 2016 and 2015, respectively.
+The Year ended December 31, 2016 and 2015, respectively.
 The Company has also elected to continue to estimate the number of awards that are expected to vest when accounting for forfeitures.